top of page

 Signs you may be experiencing depression

-• feeling persistently low, empty, or hopeless
+• feeling low, empty, or stuck for long periods

 • changes in sleep or appetite

-• withdrawing from relationships or daily life
+• pulling away from people or everyday life

 Mindful Hand Gesture